Algarve-Tourist.com

 Grutas de Benagil cave

-Benagil cave is a spectacular domed cave that has three arch openings and a vaulted holed roof.
+Benagil cave is a spectacular domed cave featuring three arch openings and a vaulted open roof.
 The cave walls are lined with beautiful sandstone strata, while at the base of the cave is a small beach; it is easy to see why this is the most photographed natural feature in the Algarve.

 The small boat tours from Carvoeiro are able to enter the cave, and depending on the tides, are able to land on the small beach.
 Benagil Cave is a popular destination for kayak tours.
-Some people even swim from the nearby beach of Praia de Benagil, but this could never be recommended for obvious safety reasons.
+Some people even swim from the nearby beach of Praia de Benagil, but this is not recommended for obvious safety reasons.

 Benagil Cave